m33i/antaeus/README.md

 My approach was the following:

-First I did some recon over the application, checking what I had and what not, and where to implement things and keep it neat and tidy.
+First I did some recon over the application, checking what I had and what not, and where to implement things to keep it neat and tidy.
-Then, started creating the necessary functions inside BillingService, AntaeusDal & InvoiceService that will update the status of an Invoice from **PENDING** to **PAID**.
+Then, started creating the necessary functions inside **BillingService**, **AntaeusDal** and **InvoiceService** that will update the status of an invoice from **PENDING** to **PAID**.
-Once that was finished, I added endpoints to test billing invoices and to make sure I was able to display all PENDING invoices
+Once that was finished, I added endpoints to test billing invoices and to make sure I was able to display all pending invoices.

-When that looked fine to me, I started to figure out how to implement the scheduler to call monthlyBilling() the 1st of each month, as it requires the challenge.
+When that looked fine to me, I started to figure out how to implement the scheduler to call my function **monthlyBilling()** the 1st of each month, as it requires the challenge.

-Finding a library was the main purpose, since I wanted the implementation to be less verbose and smaller, but because I am new to Kotlin I needed to do some research online, typing "Kotlin scheduler library" Krontab and Kjob were the first two to pop up, and after trying to implement **Krontab** (https://github.com/InsanusMokrassar/krontab) with no luck because it wasn't compatible with the gradle version
+Finding a library was the main purpose, since I wanted the implementation to be less verbose and simpler, but because I am new to Kotlin I needed to do some research, **Krontab** and **Kjob** were the first two to pop up when searching for "Kotlin scheduler library".

+Tried to implement **Krontab** (https://github.com/InsanusMokrassar/krontab) with no luck when importing the necessary dependencies, so moved onto **Kjob** (https://github.com/justwrote/kjob) which I didn't like how it worked and tried to figured out how to fix the errors with **Krontab**.
+Turned out that I needed to import the dependencies to the coreLibs.
+As a downside I'd say that the newer version (0.10.0) wasn't compatible with the gradle version of this project, so I had to use 0.5.0 (0.6.0 - 0.10.0) was a no-go.

-(deprecated), ended up using **Kjob Library** (https://github.com/justwrote/kjob) which is a ligthweight job/cron scheduler which worked pretty much as intended ! 😃
+After all the troubleshooting everything was working fine and pretty much as intended ! 😃

-(WIP)
+Next thing I wanted to do was to take care of exception handling and tests - (WIP)

 ### TODO:

 - ✅ Choose a library for the scheduler
-- ⬛ Recurring task / cron job
+- ✅ Recurring task / coroutine
 - ✅ REST modification to test 1 billing
+- ⬛ Email notification when charged
-- ⬛ Finish writing thought process and commentary
+- 🔜 Finish writing thought process and commentary
-- ⬛ Currency handling
+- ⬛ Currency handling?
 - ⬛ Exception handling